 Benchy

-but everything did come out well again just a little bit ghosting here on the bow.
-But it bridged very smooth walls. and it also did not really have that divot that you get in here from when starts printing the hollow or the the solid deck. there really is no deformation in there which is really good to see.
+This is a 150 scale benchy. still retraction you can see, but everything did come out well again just a little bit ghosting here on the bow.
+But it bridged very well over all of the windows. no issues there everything filled in nicely, and no wobble and very smooth walls. and it also did not really have that divot that you get in here from when starts printing the hollow or the the solid deck. there really is no deformation in there which is really good to see.
 The cooling on this is pretty adequate.

-great. it is a large scale printer.
-Overall if you're looking for something that is a great printer to start with, this would be the one that you want to buy. easy to upgrade this printer. there's mounting points on here that you can easily bolt on other parts.
-If you want you could buy a spring steel and magnetic sheet a skr or a a big treetech or an mks board, that way you have 32 bit you could do centerless homing with this very easily.
+it prints great. it is a large scale printer.
+Overall if you're looking for something that is a great printer to start with, this would be the one that you want to buy.
+It's very easy to upgrade this printer. there's mounting points on here that you can easily bolt on other parts.
+If you want you could buy a spring steel and magnetic sheet on the bed so you have a flexible build plate.
+You can upgrade the board also easily to a skr or a a big treetech or an mks board, that way you have 32 bit you could do centerless homing with this very easily.
 I think everyone should get this and start moving forward more custom builds.

 Leave a comment